odys-z/hello/docsphinx/lectures/lect03p2/wdtpd.rst

-Whad does the Program Do
+What does the Program Do
 ========================

 Example 1: